TPLxxA/project/PROCESS.md

 # Fri 26:
 Current issues:
 - The tooltip on the pie charts do not follow the mouse
-- Data is hard to view/analyse for non-pokemon players (not my target audience, but still)

 Current stylistic issues:
 - See Thu 25

 Fixed issues:
 - There is no interactivity between the pie charts and the tables under them: item now highlights corresponding item in pie/table on hover

+# Mon 29:
+Fixed issues:
+- table headers now make sense
+- usage stats in tables now display "%"
+- Data is hard to view/analyse for non-pokemon players (not my target audience, but still): added ugly info buttons
+- The tooltip on the pie charts do not follow the mouse: added .on("mousemove")

+Added:
+- nice padding to tables
+- sticky navbar (dropdown is currently broken)